aaronmcdaid/IF_CONSTEXPR/README.md

         std::cout << a(b) << '\n';
     }

-This will fail to compile, as 'a' is an integer and cannot be treated as a function in 'a(b)'.
+This will fail to compile, as `a` is an integer and cannot be treated as a function in `a(b)`.
 This is frustrating however in situations where it can be proven at compile-time that the 'else' branch will never be taken.

 C++17 has a feature called 'constexpr if' that solves this problem.
 The purpose of this macro is to implement this in C++14.

-==== How does this IF_CONSTEXPR macro work? ====
+# How does this IF_CONSTEXPR macro work?

-The file IF_CONSTEXPR.hh is quite long, but the basic technology is straightforward.
+The file [IF_CONSTEXPR.hh] is quite long, but the basic technology is straightforward.
 Most of the complication is related to making it variadic.
 I'm just going to discuss the preprocessor macros here, the C++ code at the bottom of IF_CONSTEXPR.hh is not explained here.

-If 'a' and 'b' are ints, then 'a(b)' is an error as 'a' is not a function.
+If `a` and `b` are ints, then `a(b)` is an error as `a` is not a function.
 But the following expression is *not* an error;

     auto first_lambda = [&](auto && a, auto && b) {